web-engineering/web-engineering-textbook/source/dependencies.md

 * It might disappear and be replaced, causing havoc in the meantime, like left_pad did.
 See [article in theregister on left_pad](http://www.theregister.co.uk/2016/03/23/npm_left_pad_chaos/)

 These examples were taken from [a longer article](https://medium.freecodecamp.com/code-dependencies-are-the-devil-35ed28b556d#.4a7d59i6u) that discusses ways to minimize the risk.

+* Use [bundlephobia](https://bundlephobia.com/) to measure the size of javascript dependencies

 Quick Start Guides
 --------